gkotian/gkotian.github.io/travels/_posts/2010-02-17-angkor-wat.md

 title: Angkor Wat
 categories:
 - Cambodia
-excerpt: Echo came back to the guesthouse early next morning, and said that she and her German friend - Juli - had found another guesthouse where a single bed cost only 1 USD per night.
-To be honest, I liked my current room and didn't want to leave, but it would be more practical to stay close to people I would be hanging out with, so I decided to move there.
 ---

 Echo came back to the guesthouse early next morning, and said that she and her